 - Psychological trauma (for example, post-traumatic stress disorder)

-The team of experienced personal injury lawyers and legal professionals at Stewart J. Guss, Attorney at Law, can help you prove fault and damages in your limousine accident case and work toward getting you the monetary compensation that you deserve for your injuries.
+The team of experienced personal injury lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can help you prove fault and damages in your limousine accident case and work toward getting you the monetary compensation that you deserve for your injuries.

 Steps You Should Take Following a Limousine Accident